-- The victim has a hairy chest: use a razor to shave the areas that would be covered by the AED pads.
-If a razor is not available, place the pads then quickly pull them off to remove enough hair to allow a new set of pads to adhere to the victim's skin and press it to ensure good contact with skin. - The victim is submerged in water: first pull the victim to a dry area, quickly dry the chest and use the AED. - The victim has an implanted pacemaker: You will recognize it as a small lump under the skin on the chest, usually the upper chest.

-avoid placing the AED pad directly over it; pacemaker stimuli may degrade the accuracy of ECG rhythm analysis or the pacemaker may be damaged by defibrillator discharges; doing so may block delivery of the shock.

-- The victim has a medication patch: Do not place an AED pad over the medication patch.
-Remove and wipe the skin before applying the AED pad. - AED can be used on children and infants and should be used as early as possible for the best chance of improving the chance of survival. - Pediatric pads should be used if the person is less than eight years old, Standard (adult) pads may be used if pediatric pads are not available.
-If using standard (adult) pads, do not let the pads touch each other or put one in front and one at the back of the child.
+- The victim has a hairy chest: use a razor to shave the areas covered by the AED pads.
+If a razor is not available, quickly pull off the pads to remove enough hair to allow a new set of pads to adhere to the victim's skin and press it to ensure good contact with skin. - The victim is submerged in water: first pull the victim to a dry area, quickly dry the chest and use the AED. - The victim has an implanted pacemaker: You will recognize it as a small lump under the skin on the chest, usually the upper chest. - avoid placing the AED pad directly over it; pacemaker stimuli may degrade the accuracy of ECG rhythm analysis or the pacemaker may be damaged by defibrillator discharges; doing so may block delivery of the shock. - The victim has a medication patch: Do not place an AED pad over the patch.
+If it won't delay delivery of a shock, remove the patch and wipe the skin before applying the AED pad. - AED can be used on children and infants and should be used as early as possible for the best chance of improving the chance of survival. - Pediatric pads should be used if the person is less than eight years old, Standard (adult) pads may be used if pediatric pads are not available.
+If using standard (adult) pads, do not let the pads touch each other or put one in front and one at the back of the child .

 • For infants less than a year old, a manual defibrillator should be used if available.
-If a manual defibrillator is not available, an AED may be used.
+If a manual defibrillator is not available, an AED may be used .